moorepants/dissertation/delftbicycle.rst

 meantime Arend found a way to fund a PhD for Jodi so there was going to be some momentum when I arrived.

-When I arrived in Delft August 2008 Jodi was working on several projects: a bicycle handling qualities review paper [Kooijman2011a]_, the two mass skate bicycle [Kooijman2011]_ and an instrumented bicycle.
+When I arrived in Delft at the end of August in 2008 Jodi was working on several projects: a bicycle handling qualities review paper [Kooijman2011a]_, the two mass skate bicycle [Kooijman2011]_ and an instrumented bicycle.
 I helped to some degree with all the projects, but primarily with setting up the instrumented bicycle and planning a set of experiments.
 This chapter details the work we did with the first instrumented bicycle.
 I've taken the text directly from our conference paper [Kooijman2009a]_ and gone through it with some updates, clarifications and additions.
 Jodi and Arend were the primary writers of the paper.
 My contributions were more of the experimental design, performing the experiments, analyzing the data, discussing results and working on a visualization graphical interface that we never really used due to the in-ability to synchronize the video data we took with the sensor data.

 Abstract